reactioncommerce/reaction-docs/developer/architecture/routing.md

 Routes are very simple and based on the syntax of [path-to-regexp](https://github.com/pillarjs/path-to-regexp) which is used in both [Express](http://expressjs.com/) and `iron:router`.

 The **Reaction package registry** entries define routes that can be used with the Flow Router API.
+You can also pass local functions to the registry.

 ```javascript
   registry: [{